xtmtd/MMG/README.md

-# MMG —— a tool for evolutionary and ecological studies using Illumina sequencers for mixed-species samples
+# MMG —— a script for evolutionary and ecological studies using Illumina sequencers for mixed-species samples

 ## Introduction